What would typically qualify as hospital/major medical expenses?

 *Please note that the agreed rates only relate to hospital costs.
 Co-payments may apply to claims by other service providers (physician, physiotherapist, etc.) while in hospital.

-Hospital and Service provider benefit payments in a Network Hospital
+Hospital and service provider benefit payments in a Network Hospital

 - The hospital claim will be paid at the negotiated rate.